 Officers:

-Jill Glose, President
+Jill Glose, Immediate Past President

 Jill currently serves as Vice President Clinical Services at Easterseals Eastern PA (ESEP).
 In this role, she oversees their pediatric outpatient center and specialty medical clinics.
 Jill was pivotal in starting an Autism Diagnostic Clinic in partnership with Children’s Hospital of Pennsylvania.
 In addition, Jill directs ESEPs Early Intervention program in Berks, Lehigh Valley and Pocono regions.
 She studied at Kutztown University where she earned a Masters in Counseling Psychology.
 Though her first love is mental health, she is particularly passionate about Early Intervention.
 Prior to her position at ESEP, Jill supervised Service Coordinators in EI.
 This past experience has given her a unique perspective with insight to the roles and responsibilities of the Service Coordinator.
 Jill is dedicated to the integrity of the EI program and values her role in managing public dollars while executing services which exceed local, state, and federal requirements.

-Annie Smith, Vice President
+Christi Gleason, Vice President

 Jocelyn Debick, Treasurer